Flood advisory in effect for Oahu - NewsBreak

 Flood advisory in effect for Oahu

-HONOLULU (KHON2) — A flood advisory is in effect for Oahu until 5:15 p.m.
+HONOLULU (KHON2) — The flood advisory for Oahu has been extended until 6:30 p.m.
 Friday.

 This flood advisory may be extended if more rain persists.